igadmg/goel/readme.md

 ```

 Running the el tool will generate a Go file `greeting.go` that have a function `HelloTemplate` that can be used to render the template.

+### Tags

+<? ?> - defines simple embedding of code into text template
+<?= var ?> - define template code to output var into template
+<?^= var ?> - define template code to output var into template with first letter converted to Title case